Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 Other investments Corcoran made in the food and beverage industry were able to meet or exceed expectations, such as Cousins Maine Lobster, Pork Barrel BBQ brand, and Daisy Cakes.

-First, Corcoran invested in Daisy Cakes, and had a 25% share in the online cake ordering and delivery service worth around $300,000 today.
+First, Corcoran invested in Daisy Cakes and had a 25% share in the online cake ordering and delivery service worth around $300,000 today.
 Second, Corcoran owns 50% of Pork Barrel BBQ, a barbeque restaurant with average annual revenue of $122,000.
 Since the company is worth around $300,000, her share is worth about $125,000—a 250% return on a $50,000 investment.

-Cousins Maine Lobser food truck.
+Cousins Maine Lobster food truck.

 Source: CNBC/Cousins Maine Lobser

 Finally, Corcoran's investment in Cousins Maine Lobster, a nationwide lobster food truck business, is her best performing one in the food industry.
 She has a 15% share in the $20 million company, making her stake worth $3 million.
-That makes her share is worth more than 50x her initial $55,000 investment.
+That makes her share worth more than 50x her initial $55,000 investment.

 Barbara Corcoran’s portfolio returns